Building Seventh Chords

 To measure the distance between D and F, for example, I just name the three letters D-E-F. When saying this, I can tell that one of them, E & F, is a half step and the other is a whole step, making this a m3.
 If the notes are G-flat and B-flat, I can use the same technique: G-A-B, those are whole steps.
 G & B are a M3 apart, and therefore G-flat and B-flat are also a M3, since both notes are flatted the distance between them will still be the same.

 4. Use a 2nd to construct the seventh.
-As you might have guessed, my method does not involve counting up all the whole and half steps from the bottom to the top note.
+As you might have guessed, my method does not involve counting up all the whole and half steps from the bottom to the top note of the 7th.
 There is a much easier way, and you should use this when you build any seventh interval, not just when making a chord.

 In this method, we will just look at the two notes of the seventh as if they were a 2nd, right next to each other on the piano (again, know your white key notes!)
 In this case, my root is F#, and the top note in my stack is E. Do I need to sharp it or not to make this a M7 chord?
 In order to decide we need to know how big each type of seventh interval is.